shikhorroy/Competitive-Programming/how to's.md

             String sorted = new String(chars);
             System.out.println(sorted);

-02. Copy an array into another array or into a collection.
+2.Copy an array into another array or into a collection.

 **<u>Answer</u>:**

    - Using `System.arraycopy()` (shallow copy)

             int[] src  = new int[]{1,2,3,4,5};
             int[] dest = new int[5];
             System.arraycopy( src, 0, dest, 0, src.length );